QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 Let's start with Series.

-We begin with creating a series with four random observations
+We begin by creating a series of four random observations

 ```{code-cell} python3
 s = pd.Series(np.random.randn(4), name='daily returns')